ElliotWChan/ElliotWChan.github.io/_posts/publications/2026-01-16-Complacency.md

 Improv is teaching me how to not have a script, but I'm realising how long it may take me before I can do that in my life.
 I had a nice dinner the other day, with a genuinely interesting person with whom conversation felt natural rather than stilted or forced.
-Yet I felt stuck using my safe topics, stories, science, lifting, because I knew how to talk about those.
+And yet, I defaulted to my safe topics, stories, science, lifting, not because it was an awkward conversation, simply because I wasn't sure how to present myself without those labels.
-Once the conversation went beyond those, I could feel my brain freeze up.
 A simple 'what other hobbies do you have?', and I realised I am still just the first paragraph of this post.
 What I do is easy; who I am is hard.
 Perhaps the real aim this year is to figure that out.

 ## Unpausing
 I've been complacent, not so much in an overly proud, smug satisfaction kind of